 In July 2009, a new 'Waste Awareness and Education Strategy' was published setting out how the Council intends to increase recycling and reduce waste.
 This is also a one of Corporate Objectives and is monitored by a Local Indicator (PI ES10).
-Over this monitoring period (as at 31 December 2013), 38.49% of household waste was recycled, which is an decrease of 0.55% on the same period the year before and doesn't achieve the local target figure of 40%.
+Over this monitoring period (2011/12) 43.10% of household waste was recycled, which is an increase of 1.9% on the year before and achieves the local target figure of 43%.